karimagnusson/zio-path/README.md

 # zio-path

 zio-path is a simple library for working with files and folders in ZIO.
-It a wrapper for java.nio.files.Path. treats files and folders seperately, ZFile and ZDir.
+It is a wrapper for java.nio.files.Path.
+Files and folders are handled separately with ZFile and ZDir which provide convenient methods for working with files and folders in ZIO.
+This library is available for ZIO 1 and ZIO 2.

 #### Sbt
 ```sbt